jorgcast/js-array-manipulation/README.md

 Example 1:

     Input: (products, 'name')
-    Output: [{
+    Output: [
-        name: 'iPad',
+        { name: 'iPad', category: 'electronics' },
-        category: 'electronics',
-    }, {
-        name: 'lego Star Wars',
+        { name: 'lego Star Wars', category: 'toys' }, { name: 'roomba', category: 'home' },
-        category: 'toys',
-    }, {
-        name: 'roomba',
-        category: 'home',
-    }]
+    ]

 Example 2:

     Input: (products, 'category')
-    Output: [{
+    Output: [
-        name: 'iPad',
+        { name: 'iPad', category: 'electronics' },
-        category: 'electronics',
-    }, {
-        name: 'roomba',
+        { name: 'roomba', category: 'home' },
-        category: 'home',
-    }, {
-        name: 'lego Star Wars',
+        { name: 'lego Star Wars', category: 'toys' }, ]
-        category: 'toys',
-    }]

 **Superpower:** Arrays can also be reversed, but this method doesn't admit a callback or function to reverse the array following a certain condition.
-But be careful, the reverse method mutates the original array.
+The reverse method reverses the given array.
+Be careful: the reverse method mutates the original array.
 Use it wisely.

 ### Kata 10